Nanofinance going digital

 Founder & Secretary General

-Swiss international development practitioner turned social entrepreneur, with more than 10 years of experience in Africa and in-depth knowledge about savings and loan groups.
+Swiss international development practitioner turned social entrepreneur, with more than 10 years of experience in Africa and in-depth knowledge about Savings Groups.

 Jean-Paul Kiendrebeogo